Differentiability and Approximation of Probability Functions under Gaussian Mixture Models: Introduction

-The introduction of a Bayesian framework to account for uncertainty in $\mathbb{P}$ by treating it as a prior distribution over elements in the set of probability measures $\mathbb{P}\in \mathcal{P}$, which also allows practitioners to incorporate their beliefs about the overall random structure of the problem, is a recent advancement in chance-constrained optimization.
-Authors have employed specific conjugate structures to derive closed-form posterior constraint distributions in optimization problems related to staffing \cite{aktekin2016stochastic}, hydraulic engineering \cite{nima2015hydraulic}, and portfolio allocation \cite{Lai2011finance}.
+The introduction of a mixture framework to account for uncertainty in $\mathbb{P}$, by treating it as a mixture of distributions, according to a mixing distribution $\m$ over the set of probability measures $\mathcal{P}$, which also allows practitioners to incorporate their beliefs about the overall random structure of the problem, is a recent advancement in chance-constrained optimization.
+Using standard Bayesian analysis tools, authors have employed specific conjugate structures to derive closed-form posterior constraint distributions in optimization problems related to staffing \cite{aktekin2016stochastic}, hydraulic engineering \cite{nima2015hydraulic}, and portfolio allocation \cite{Lai2011finance}.
 More recently, approximations to posterior distributions have been developed and shown to be asymptotically optimal and consistent in a statistical sense \cite{jaiswal2023Bayesian}.
-Contributions by \cite{pmlr-v108-kirschner20a} and \cite{shapiro2023bayesian} have incorporated Bayesian analysis techniques in numerical optimization, using observations of random phenomena $\xi_1, \ldots, \xi_n$ to approximate the true constraint distribution.
+Moreover, recent contributions by \cite{pmlr-v108-kirschner20a} and \cite{shapiro2023bayesian} have even developed the so-called Bayesian Optimization framework, using observations of random phenomena $\xi_1, \ldots, \xi_n$ to approximate the true constraint distribution.

 In most cases, however, the decision $x$ (a ‘here-and now-decision’) must be made before the random phenomena are observed.
 For example, in \cite{GonzalezDynamic}, the design of a mechanical structure (encoded by $x$), which is constructed once and permanently, must withstand future random forces $\xi$ with high probability.